-A diagnosis of Alzheimer's disease can be difficult for everyone involved and family members will need to take care of themselves throughout the disease process.
+A diagnosis of Alzheimer's disease can be difficult for everyone involved and caregivers will need to take care of themselves throughout the process.
 The following are some tips for self-care and planning for the future.

-- Avoid isolation and loneliness by maintaining social activities and contacts as much as possible. - Take care of your own health. - Learn about the disease. - Join a caregiver support group to connect with others. - Be aware of the signs of stress and how it can affect your health and ability to support the person with the disease. - Seek professional help if feelings of depression or anxiety are overwhelming. - Be flexible about routines and expectations. - Try to be positive and find some joy and humour in the everyday. - Start planning for the future with the person you support.
-For the types of planning necessary, see point 6 in "More suggestions for the early stage-for the person with the disease".
+- Avoid isolation and loneliness by maintaining social activities and contacts as much as possible. - Take care of your own health. - Learn about Alzheimer's disease. - Join a support group to connect with others. - Be aware of the signs of stress and how it can affect your health and ability to support the person living with dementia. - Seek professional help if feelings of depression or anxiety are overwhelming. - Be flexible about routines and expectations. - Try to be positive and find some joy and humour in the everyday. - Start planning for the future with the person you support.
+For the types of planning necessary, see point 6 in "Suggestions for the person living with Alzheimer's disease."